williamanalytics/Assets-forecast/README.md

 1 - Click the link below.

-2 - Copy & paste some tickers of your interest or click the finance yahoo page link for searching it.
+2 - Copy & paste some tickers of your interest or click the finance Yahoo page link for searching it.

 [You can reach the application here](https://williamanalytics-assets-forecast-dapp1-a7lwun.streamlitapp.com/)